 I shot off a volley of choicest profanities in my vocabulary ending with, “Now you take the vehicle to Shirdi and on Monday morning see me in my office.”

 On Monday morning Major Suresh Babu, our Second-in-Command escorted Captain Vikrant to my office and said “Sir, please don’t get angry with him.
-He is only a week old in the unit.
+He is only a week old in our unit.
 He is yet to know you.”